 “They’ll be out there seeing the needs in their communities,” Gallant said.
 “They can tell us about the potential of a new business start-up or someone buying a business in their community, which would create some new employment and bring people to rural P.E.I.”

-P.E.I. is already seeing some success in turning around its ageing population.
+P.E.I. is already seeing some success in turning around its aging population.

 Canada’s smallest province boosted its population of under 45-year-olds to 76,516 in 2016, greater than 2013 levels and significantly more than 2015 numbers.

 It is one of only two Atlantic provinces (the other being Nova Scotia), to have a greater 2016 population of under-45s than 2015, as immigration policies aimed at countering its aging population and shrinking labour force start to take hold.

 The University of Prince Edward Island announced recently it is increasing its international student recruitment efforts following significant success in growing its cohort from overseas.

 With numbers of Canadian-born undergraduates dropping off in recent years, the school now relies on students from abroad to drive growth in enrollment numbers.